 This question comes in a variety of forms.
 Most commonly something like "I'm planning a trip to Japan and want to buy tickets via the Internet before I go.
 How can I do that?"

-As I've noted on several occasions, you'll really be able to get tickets at the ball park before the game more often than not with no problems.
-Notable exceptions are most Giants' or Tigers' games (home and away - especially on weekends) and games on big national holidays (Golden Week (April 29th to May 5th) - Childrens' Day (May 5th) in particular).
+Notoriously difficult tickets to get on game day include most Giants', Tigers', Carp, and Hawks games (home and away - especially on Fridays and weekends) and games on big national holidays (Golden Week (April 29th to May 5th) - Childrens' Day (May 5th) in particular).
+Increasingly in 2015, weekend and holiday games for all teams have become difficult, especially for the better seats.

 The version of the question that often isn't asked, but should be, is "How do I get to a game (and buy tickets there)?"